Skip to content

 Introduction

-Turn Your Database Into an AI-Ready Data Product
+Turn Your Database Into an AI-Ready Semantic Plane

-Section titled “Turn Your Database Into an AI-Ready Data Product”
+Section titled “Turn Your Database Into an AI-Ready Semantic Plane”

 AI agents see table and column names, but they don’t understand what the data means.
 They don’t know: